bluekamandy/Creative-Coding-Course-with-Processing/3_Motion_Collage_and_Images/2_EXERCISE.md

 It is recommended to **resize your images** to the maximum size that they are used.
 Large images can slow down your sketch.

-There are a couple of SwiftProcessing functions you will definitely want to use in this exercise: `random()` and `frameRate()`.
+There are a couple of Processing functions you will definitely want to use in this exercise: `random()` and `frameRate()`.
 We've already used random quite a bit, but `frameRate()` might be new. `frameRate()` takes in a parameter is the number of frames per second you'd like your sketch to run at.
 The default value is `60`, so most of your sketches will try to run at 60 frames per second.
 For this sketch you'll want to set it to `1`.

 ## Examples of Collage Across Different Media